oracle-devrel/oci-oke-appdev-save-the-wildlife/livelabs/hol/ci/ci.md

     And remember to copy the newly generated base64-formatted values to a text file.

-    > **Note**: if the **base64** output produces a new line or a carriage return character after the username, simply paste the output into a text file and strip it from these special characters.
+    > **Note**: if the **base64** output produces a new line or a carriage return character after the username, simply paste the output into a text file and remove the new line / carriage return.

 5. Copy the following command to a text file, modify the <placeholder> values, then paste the full, edited command into your Cloud Shell instance: